sabanasimbutt/House-Price-Prediction/README.md

 # House-Price-Prediction

-Exploratory Data Analysis or EDA and visualization
+**Exploratory Data Analysis or EDA and visualization

-Data Cleaning
+**Data Cleaning

-Feature engineering and selection
+**Feature engineering and selection

-Predictive modeling
+**Predictive modeling

-Detailed description of Dataset: https://www.kaggle.com/c/house-prices-advanced-regression-techniques
+Detailed description of Dataset can be found here: https://www.kaggle.com/c/house-prices-advanced-regression-techniques